It was dark.

 "Can you speak?"
 I shook my head no. I like the yes or no questions.
 It's so much easier.

 "Her name is Anastasia.
 She's his daughter."
 I slowly looked at the other cop.
 She was a short petite woman, holding some piece of paper in her hand.

 "Anastasia."
 I looked back at the male cop who was kneeling in front of me.
 "I have something to tell you."
 He searched my eyes, probably wondering what was wrong with me.
 "Your father is dead."

 "He was shot.
 Did you know he was dealing drugs?"

 I nodded my head yes.
 I knew he was, but I couldn't do anything about it.

 "We have a warrant to search the premises for any drugs that may be here.
 How long have you been in that safe?" his eyes were full of concern.
 It was weird seeing someone who didn't show anger.

-I remembered before I blacked out that it had been two or three days.
-I raised my hand, showing him three fingers.
+I remembered before I blacked out that it had been about a day or so.
+I raised my hand, showing him three 1 finger.

 I nodded my head yes.

 "Was he the one who put you in the safe?"